How to do BMW X5 Air Suspension Reset

 Beginning with the air compressor, the primary part of the air suspension system, we see that pressurized air is pumped into the airbags via the airlines.
 It is the airbags that take in the air produced by the compressor and use the air in maintaining ride height.
 If the ride height needs to be raised, the airbags have to lift the chassis from the axle.

 There is also air shock acting as a shock absorber to absorb the road impacts.
 This component reduces or eradicates bumpiness and vibrations.
 Regardless of road changes and potholes, the active air shocks or dampers in the BMW X5 would use air supplied to reduce the harsh impacts of the road.
+If you're interested in exploring more about air suspensions, check out our Vigor Air Ride passenger car air suspensions.

 All in all, each part of the air suspension system works to ensure that ride height is maintained, handling is firm and stabilized, and that the rides are smooth, bump-free, and noiseless.
 Using the compressed air that is stored in the tanks, air reaches the needed area, and the drives in your BMW are comfortable.